Don't Underestimate State Estate TaxesMarch 2015

-The generous federal estate tax exemption implemented as part of the American Taxpayer Relief Act this year has been a welcome resolution for many.
-However, families residing in any of the 19 states and the District of Columbia that levy state estate or inheritance tax should not be complacent.
-Our Fiduciary Trust Forum examines the potential impact of state estate taxes on an inheritance.
+Today’s federal estate tax exemption is generous by historical standards.
+However, families residing in any of the 19 states, and the District of Columbia that levy state estate or inheritance tax should not be complacent.
+Fiduciary Trust’s Elisa Shevlin Rizzo examines the potential impact of state estate taxes on an inheritance.

 Q. What is the difference between federal and state estate and gift taxes?